Paradise Pool in Linden (Waterfall and Swimming Hole)

 Bushwalking to Paradise Pool

-As you get closer to the pool, the walking trail arrives at a junction with a track that leads to Bulls Camp Reserve and Woodford.
+As you near the pool, the trail reaches a junction with a track leading to Bulls Camp Reserve and Woodford.

-Make a right turn at this junction, and the trail will then soon arrive at a cliff top facing Paradise Pool.
+Take a right turn at this junction, and the trail soon brings you to a cliff top overlooking Paradise Pool.

 3. Paradise Pool

-When you arrive at Paradise Pool, it’s not difficult to see how this natural swimming spot got its name and why it has become so popular in recent years.
+When you arrive at Paradise Pool, it’s easy to see how this natural swimming spot earned its name and why it has grown so popular in recent years.

-The small waterfall, the beautifully secluded surroundings, the sandy floor of the pool, and the depth of the water make Paradise Pool a great destination for an outdoor adventure.
+With its small waterfall, beautifully secluded surroundings, sandy pool floor, and inviting water depth, Paradise Pool is a fantastic destination for an outdoor adventure.

 Paradise Pool in Linden